liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/13-kerberos.markdown

 ### Creating the User Keytab

-1. Create a user for @product@ to use to bind to Active Directory.
+1. Create a user so @product@ can bind to Active Directory.

 2. Generate a Kerberos keytab file using `ktpass`: